USEPA/CMAQ/CCTM/docs/Release_Notes/CMAQv5.2_Mechanisms.md

 - The ebi_*mechanism* solver only works for the specified *mechanism*.
 They are optimized solvers based on a Backward Euler Iteration (EBI) method and analytical solutions.

 ## CMAQ v5.2 Mechanism Listing
 The table below lists the chemistry mechanisms available in CMAQ v5.2.
 The entries in the MECHS Module column correspond to the `Mechanism` setting in the CMAQ build scripts.
-Clicking on these entries diplays the mechanism listing.
-Each row in the table defines the aerosol and cloud modules that are compatible with each mechanism.
+The entries in this column link to documentation for each mechanism.
+The next two columns in the table define the aerosol and cloud modules that are compatible with each mechanism.
+The last column links to the mechanism definition, showing the details of the stoichiometry and kinetics of each mechanism.

 |**MECHS Module**|**Aerosol Module**|**Cloud Module**|**Mechanism Definition**|
 |---|---|---|---|